 The username of the user who received an email sample.

-The WildFire cloud (global or regional) to which a sample is submitted for analysis.
+The WildFire public cloud to which a sample is submitted for analysis.
 A session in the AutoFocus search results provides information about how a source submitted a sample to WildFire.
 Since each session corresponds to a single WildFire submission, it can only be associated with a single WildFire cloud.

 The SHA-256 hash for the sample associated with the session.